What does a geologist do and why does it matter?

 Bridges and tunnels

 The fourth group is in engineering.
-Because you really don't want to build large buildings, dikes, tunnels and bridges without consulting a geologist first.
+Because you really don't want to build large buildings, dikes, dams, tunnels or bridges without consulting a geologist first.
 Oh, and let's not forget the geologists and earth scientists that are increasingly employed in the industry of sustainable energy sources, studying wind, solar and hydro sources of energy.

 Even though the importance of geology is not so evident in your daily life, it stands central in everything there is to know about Earth.
 We need knowledge of geology in modern society.
 And humans are part of Earth, no matter how far removed your life is from nature.